Hanne Sandstad

 Hanne Sandstad (born 1970) is a Norwegian orienteering competitor and World Champion.

 Career

 At the 1991 World Orienteering Championships she won a silver medal in the relay, together with Heidi Arnesen, Ragnhild Bratberg and Ragnhild Bente Andersen.
 At the 1997 World Orienteering Championships she won silver medals in the short distance and the relay, and a bronze medal in the classic distance.
 She became World Champion in the relay in 1999, together with Birgitte Husebye, Elisabeth Ingvaldsen and Hanne Staff.

+She was awarded the Kongepokal (King's Cup) trophy at the national championships twice, in 1995 and 1997.

 She represented the sports club NTHI.